saikotek/docs/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started/guide.en-gb.md

 ### Getting an access token

 Getting a token enables you to use the models available in our [catalog](https://endpoints.ai.cloud.ovh.net/catalog) and test their integration into your solutions.
-To obtain an access token, please follow the following steps:
+To obtain an access token, please follow the steps below:

-**1) Visit the AI Endpoints access token page**
+**1\.
+Visit the AI Endpoints access token page**

 Click [here](https://endpoints.ai.cloud.ovh.net/) to access AI Endpoints.
 You can also find the product from the [OVHcloud Control Panel](/links/manager), in the `AI & Machine Learning` category, from the left-hand vertical menu.

-**2) Generate an access token**
+**2\.
+Generate an access token**

-Once on the site page, click on the `Get it`{.action} button.
+Once on the site page, click the `Get it`{.action} button.
 You will be asked to confirm that you accept the [terms of service](https://storage.gra.cloud.ovh.net/v1/AUTH_325716a587c64897acbef9a4a4726e38/contracts/48743bf-AI_Endpoints-ALL-1.1.pdf) of the product.

 ![AI Endpoints token terms](images/getting_access_token.png){.thumbnail}

-**3) Scope created token to one of your Public Cloud Projects**
+**3\.
+Scope created token to one of your Public Cloud Projects**

 This will redirect you to the **Public Cloud**.
 If you haven't already done so, log in to your account, and confirm the following AI OVH OAUTH authorization: